Sustainability Actions of Eric Moore Partnership Medical Practice

 4- Reducing our use of paper

-Online forms being introduced to website and their use to be increased
+– Online forms being introduced to our website and their use to be increased

-We ask staff to reflect on how they have helped sustainability as part of our appraisals
+– Sustainability is one of our core values and we ask staff to reflect on how they have helped sustainability as part of our appraisals.

-Green Impact is a standing item on agendas for meetings
+– Green impact is a standing item on our meeting agendas

-We regularly ask our staff to feedback ideas for improvement
+– We regularly ask our staff to feedback and ideas for improvement

 6- Improving our energy efficiency